A growing number of states and cities are establishing paid leave programs for employees, and they often cover domestic workers like nannies.

 Connecticut

-Under Connecticut’s Paid Family and Medical Leave program, employees can take up to 12 weeks of partially paid leave for life events including the worker’s own serious health concern; care for a child after birth, adoption, or foster placement; and care to a seriously ill or injured family member; among other reasons.
-While there is no employer contribution to the program, families with household help will need to remit employee contributions on their behalf to the Connecticut Paid Leave Authority.
+Under Connecticut’s Paid Family and Medical Leave program, employees can take up to 12 weeks of partially paid leave for life events, including the worker’s own serious health concern; care for a child after birth, adoption, or foster placement; and care to a seriously ill or injured family member; among other reasons.
+While there is no employer contribution to the program, families with household help must remit employee contributions on their behalf to the Connecticut Paid Leave Authority.
 Learn more about the process for employers.

 Illinois

-Chicago’s Paid Leave and Paid Sick and Safe Leave also covers household employees who work in the city.
-Employees are required to receive 10 days of paid leave, broken up into five sick days and five days of paid time off for any reason.
+Chicago’s Paid Leave and Paid Sick and Safe Leave Ordinance covers household employees who work in the city.
+Employees must receive 80 hours of paid leave, broken up into 40 hours for paid sick leave and 40 hours of paid time off for any reason.

 In addition, the Victims’ Economic Security and Safety Act requires all Illinois household employers to provide leave to their employees who are survivors of domestic or gender violence, sexual assault, or “any other crime of violence.”
 Workers can take up to four weeks of unpaid leave per any 12-month period to seek medical help, legal assistance, counseling, safety planning, and other assistance.